andreiw/UefiToolsPkg/README.md

 Various useful libraries for UEFI.

 * UtilsLib         - Consumed by the above utilities.
+* StdLibDevConsole - Replacement for StdLib/LibC/Uefi/Devices/Console
 * SoftFloatLib     - Port of SoftFloat-3d to UEFI.

 Building
 --------